shashank195/War-Card-Game/README.md

 2. Navigate to the unzipped folder and run pod install.

-3. Open `MSIT - Notifier.xcworkspace` from the folder.
+3. Open `project.xcworkspace` from the folder.

 4. Build the project (⌘+B) and check for any errors.